 The Restricted Manual ON control function requires that none of the lighting in the space be automatically turned on.
 Only Manual ON control devices are allowed.
 Manual ON/Automatic OFF controls (e.g., vacancy sensors), are allowed.
 Automatic ON (motion sensing) control devices are not permitted in spaces requiring restricted Manual ON control function.

 ASHRAE 90.1-2013 requires restricted Manual ON in the majority of spaces.
 Only corridors, mechanical rooms, lobbies, restrooms, stairwells, storage rooms, dorms, fire stations, and certain types of healthcare facilities are exempt from this requirement.
+There are also exemptions for safety and security reasons.
 (See Table 9.6.1 for full space type and control function list.)